 Southeastern student earns national OSH&E scholarship

-HAMMOND - A Southeastern Louisiana University senior majoring in occupational safety,
+HAMMOND -- A Southeastern Louisiana University senior majoring in occupational

-health and environment has been awarded a national scholarship from the Board of Certified
+safety, health and environment has been awarded a national scholarship from the Board

-Richard B. Barnard of Mandeville received the $5,000 award based upon his cumulative grade point average, a submitted essay on why he entered the program, and his commitment to obtaining professional certification upon his graduation.
+Alison Garaudy of Loranger received the $5,000 award based upon her cumulative grade point average, a submitted essay on why she entered the program, and her commitment to obtaining professional certification upon her graduation.

-The Southeastern OSH&E program last year was ranked 19th in the nation by the website collegevaluesonline.com, and was the only institution in Louisiana to be recognized.
+The Southeastern OSH&E program was recently ranked among the top 20 best values in OSHE programs in the country by the website collegevaluesonline.com.
 The ranking is based on quality of academics; value, which includes tuition affordability and financial aid; and the calculated average return on investment data, a guide to the success of students graduating from the program.

-The program is nationally accredited by the Applied Science Accreditation Commission of ABET, Inc. The program grew from a two-year associate’s degree program to a four-year bachelor of science program following considerable input from managers at area industries that reported a significant need for safety, health and environmental professionals.
-The program prepares students for a variety of positions, including roles of safety engineers and safety supervisors.
+The OSH&E program is nationally accredited by the Applied and Natural Science Accreditation Commission of ABET, Inc. The program grew from a two-year associate’s degree program to a four-year bachelor of science program following considerable input from managers at area industries who reported a significant need for safety, health and environmental professionals.
+The program prepares students for a variety of positions, including roles of environmental safety and health specialists and safety supervisors.